mdagithub/StoryBacklog/README.md

 Recommended Label category (with prefixes):
 a - Issue type (mandatory)
-n - for additional tasks needed to complete Enhancements/User Stories
+n - for additional tasks needed to complete development issues
 s - for development status
 p - priority
 q - for blocking questions or other impediments